striezl/VariScan/README.md

 Note that SAP_ALL might need regenaration (transaction su21) due to the new authority object ZVARI that comes with installing VariScan.

+You can program your own custom authority check by implementing BAdI Z_VARI_AUTH.

 The Program Z_VARI_SCAN uses RFC function module Z_VARI_SCAN for parallel processing.
 Note that this FM does not have an implicit authority check, S_RFC should be set accordingly.

 ## Constraints